UCSD-E4E/acoustic-multiclass-training/README.md

 This repo attempts to address this issue as part of the Automated Acoustic Species Identification pipeline in UCSD [Engineers for Exploration](https://e3e.ucsd.edu/).
 We created a uniform pipeline for preprocessing, training, and testing neural networks that aim to identify a significant number of species in a given environment.
 The full pipeline takes [Xeno-Canto](https://xeno-canto.org/) data as input, runs our Weak to Strong label pipeline [PyHa](https://github.com/UCSD-E4E/PyHa) over file-level labels to produce time-specific, strongly labeled annotations that can be passed into our training methods.
 From here, acoustic bird species classifiers can be trained and tested to determine their ability to detect species of interest in any given region.

-This work was initially started during the [BirdCLEF2022 Kaggle Competition](https://www.kaggle.com/competitions/birdclef-2023).
-Large credits to CSE 145 and 237d teams who assisted with this project and the summer 2023 REU students at E4E.
+This work was initially started during the [BirdCLEF2023 Kaggle Competition](https://www.kaggle.com/competitions/birdclef-2023).
+Large credits to spring 2023 [CSE 145 and 237D](https://kastner.ucsd.edu/ryan/cse145/) teams who assisted with this project and the summer 2023 REU students at E4E.

 ![outline](images/main_diag.png)